yilaguan/neural-style/README.md

 to get it to operate at the same speed as other implementations.
 As of now, it seems to be around 3x slower than implementations using Torch.

+##Install
+(1)You need install some requirements before you install tensorflow.
+`sudo apt-get isntall python-pip python-dev python-setuptools build-essential sudo pip install --upgrade pip sudo pip install --upgrade virtualenv`
+(2)after than you can check whether pip is upgrade:
+`pip --version`
+pip 8.1.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)

+(3)And you need to install tensorflow in your ubuntu, the cammand as below:
+`sudo pip install --upgrade https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-0.10.0-cp27-none-linux_x86_64.whl` Of course , you can use the last version of tensorflow.And as above, the tensorflow CPU only and ubuntu 64-bit (4)install neural-style
+`git clone `

 ## Running

 `python neural_style.py --content <content file> --styles <style file> --output <output file>`